Skip to main content

 How much does a reverse 1031 exchange cost?

-Reverse exchanges — where you acquire the replacement property before selling — are far more complex, requiring an exchange accommodation titleholder to hold a property.
-Fees commonly run $3,500 to $8,000 or more, plus additional legal, title, and carrying costs.
+Reverse exchanges — where you acquire the replacement property before selling — are far more complex, requiring an exchange accommodation titleholder (EAT) to park title to one of the properties for up to 180 days.
+Accommodator fees commonly run $3,500 to $8,000 or more, and the all-in cost often passes $10,000 once legal, title, and carrying costs are included.
 They’re generally reserved for situations where the replacement opportunity can’t wait.

 Can I pay exchange costs out of the 1031 proceeds without creating taxable boot?